zammad/zammad-documentation/contributing/start.rst

 Here you can select one of the "components", which is more or less the same as different versions.
-After selecting one of them, you can see the status of translation for the different languages, as you can see in the following screenshot with an example from *Documentations > User Documentation (latest)*:
+After selecting one of them, you can see the status of translation for the different languages, as you can see in the following screenshot with an example from *Documentation > User Documentation (latest)*:

 .. figure:: /images/contributing/weblate-translations-user-docs.png